callmeed/trivia_factory/README.md

 Currently the following question categories exist as subclasses of `TriviaFactory::Question`:

-**TriviaFactory::MathQuestion**: generates a basic integer addition problem (fill in the blank).
+`TriviaFactory::MathQuestion`: generates a basic integer addition problem (fill in the blank).

-**TriviaFactory::SportsQuestion**: generates a sports trivia question (multiple choice).
+`TriviaFactory::SportsQuestion`: generates a sports trivia question (multiple choice).

-**TriviaFactory::UsStateCapitalsQuestion**: generates a question about US state capitals.
+`TriviaFactory::UsStateCapitalsQuestion`: generates a question about US state capitals.

-**TriviaFactory::CapitalCitiesQuestion**: generates a question about capital cities (worldwide)
+`TriviaFactory::CapitalCitiesQuestion`: generates a question about capital cities (worldwide)

-**TriviaFactory::AcademyAwardsQuestion**: generates a question about academy award winners
+`TriviaFactory::AcademyAwardsQuestion`: generates a question about academy award winners

-**TriviaFactory::VocabularyQuestion**: generates a multiple choice vocabulary *word* <-> *definition* question.
+`TriviaFactory::VocabularyQuestion`: generates a multiple choice vocabulary *word* <-> *definition* question.
 From a list of 1,000 vocabulary study words.

-To create a question from any of these types, simply call the `generate()` method on any of the classes.
+To create a question from any of these types, simply call the `.generate()` method on any of the classes.

 ### More examples